jdbann/emailaddress.horse/bork-clorb.md

 Thanks for taking an interest!
 I've started running a book club on Discord.
 We read and discuss indie RPGs (and become the bestest of friends).

+In our first session, we discussed [Cairn](https://cairnrpg.com) and it was so great to hear such a range of experiences in gaming.
+A small group of players, GMs, creators and writers brought up some interesting details about emergent mechanics and influences.

+I'm biased of course, but I think it was great and that you'd have a great time if you joined in!

 ## What’s the main idea?

 Games are fun.
 They’re also interesting.
 Let’s talk about what we find fun or